-As of 31 December 2023, Principal Real Estate was managing 4 OPPCIs and 5 Luxembourg funds for a total of € 575M assets under management.
-Principal Real Estate manages funds solely investing in real estate in France; there is no plan to extend the activity to other mandates or ESG services.
+As of 31 December 2024, Principal Real Estate was managing 4 OPPCIs and 5 Luxembourg funds1 for a total of € 501M assets under management.
+Principal Real Estate SAS manages funds solely investing in real estate.

-Two of the funds were classified as Article 8 according to the SFDR, representing € 360M and 63% as a percentage of the outstanding amount managed.
+Three of the funds were classified as Article 8 according to the SFDR, representing € 353M and 70% as a percentage of the outstanding amount managed.
 These funds are dedicated to professional investors.
-None of these funds had an NAV as of 31 December 2023 exceeding €500M.